Overlooked button on your car may help save on gas

 Having this button activated will also help to greatly reduce pollen when driving, which is a big positive if you suffer from outdoor allergens.

-In the video below, the Manager of Joplin Transmission and Auto Center summarizes your vehicle’s air recirculation button, including how using it could save you money on gas.
+In the video below, Ruhl summarizes your vehicle’s air recirculation button, including how using it could save you money on gas.

 “The button works by helping your car recirculate the cool air from your AC from the moment you turn it on.
 If you choose not to use the button, your car will have to pull in air from the outside and work twice as hard to cool that air than the already chilled air around you,” said Ruhl.